 We are calculating our effective income tax rate using a year-to-date income tax calculation.
-Our income tax expense differs from the statutory federal tax rate of 35% and related statutory state tax rates, primarily due to the reversal of our deferred tax liabilities related to the tax amortization of our FCC broadcasting licenses and the establishment of a valuation allowance on substantially all of our deferred tax assets.
+Our income tax expense differs from the statutory federal tax rate of 35% and related statutory state tax rates, primarily due to the change in the valuation allowance on substantially all of our deferred tax assets with the exception of one of our Puerto Rico subsidiaries.

 We file federal, state and local income tax returns in the United States and Puerto Rico.
 The tax years that remain subject to assessment of additional liabilities by the United States federal tax authorities are 2010 through 2013 and state and local tax authorities are 2007 through 2013.
-The tax years that remain subject to assessment of additional liabilities by the Puerto Rico tax authority are 2009 through 2013.
+The tax years that remain subject to assessment of additional liabilities by the Puerto Rico tax authority are 2010 through 2013.

-Based on our evaluation, we have concluded that there are no significant uncertain tax positions requiring recognition in our consolidated financial statements as of March 31, 2014 and December 31, 2013.
+Based on our evaluation, we have concluded that there are no significant uncertain tax positions requiring recognition in our consolidated financial statements as of June 30, 2014 and December 31, 2013.